ApothecaryMark/1924piecesofme/about.md

 Currently they advise on a diverse range of issues such as disability hate crime, social care, social security, technolology ethics, inclusive travel and the COVID-19 response.

-The project will move in to the NFT space from August 2022 bringing debates around disability and mental ill-health in to the bloackchain space.
+The project will move in to the NFT space from August 2022 bringing debates around disability and mental ill-health in to the blockchain.

 **Where does the artist end and the image begin?**